-The Explore UK programme runs trips during term-time to a range of towns, cities and cultural attractions throughout Great Britain.
-Previous trips have included Oxford, Scotland, Liverpool, Cambridge, York, Stonehenge and Wales.
+The Explore UK programme runs weekend trips during term-time to a range of towns, cities and cultural attractions throughout Great Britain.
+Previous trips have included Oxford, Manchester, Stonehenge, York, Liverpool, Cambridge and Bath.

 Frequently asked questions